lara-martin/interactive-fiction-class/homeworks/project/project-final.md

 Here are the requirements for the final submission of your project.
 Please refer to the appropriate section below for your project type.

+## How will the presentation day work?
+* Posters will be either attached to the walls or presented on easels around the room (SHER 150).
+* Posters should be size 36 x 42.
+This can be 42" tall and 36" wide or vice versa.
+You can print your poster through Research Graphics: [https://researchgraphics.umbc.edu/welcome/poster-printing/](https://researchgraphics.umbc.edu/welcome/poster-printing/).
+	* The CSEE department has generously agreed to pay for the printing of the poster, but you will still have to order and pick it up yourself.
+	* Please allow them **at least 3 business days** to approve the file.
+	* If you want Dr. Martin to look at your poster before you print it, be sure to give them a couple days before you want to print it.
+* I have provided a [poster template]({{page.materials[0].url}}) for you to use.
+You're welcome to adapt it as much as you like except make sure to keep it 36 x 42 (or 42 x 36).
+	* Also, **save it as a pdf before sending it to Research Graphics**.
+* The presentations will be open to the university, broadly.
+* On presentation day: Within your team, designate some members to be "group 1" and the rest to be in "group 2".
+The first half of the time group 1 will present and group 2 will walk around and look at other posters/demos.
+Everyone will switch halfway through so that you all get a chance to see each other's work.
+* **For demo teams**: Please bring a laptop and charger, and have your demo ready to be played with.
+* There will be a voting box where visitors can vote for their favorite presentation(s).
+The team with the most votes will get 3 points of extra credit.

+The posters will be graded on two main criteria:
+* __Content__: (8 points) The poster contains enough relevant information that someone can get the highlights of the project without you necessarily presenting (although you will still be presenting it).
+	* Information is written in clear language.
+	* Contains: 1) an introduction to what you did, 2) information about the methods/system, and 3) any results/discussion (for paper teams) or takeaways (for demo teams).
+* __Visuals__: (4 points) The poster contains relevant visuals without overwhelming the reader, and the text organization is nicely displayed.

 ## Demo: Build a novel interactive experience

 The final deliverable is the demo itself and a poster.
 Your demo should be a complete program that can run end-to-end.

-You should have a semi-working system in place.
-For this deliverable, you will need to share a 5-10 minute video showing the various components of what you have working so far.
-Not everything needs to be completed. **You are allowed to have placeholders in the code for components that are incomplete.** For this reason, we are asking you to submit a video instead of having you write a report and us trying to run the code ourselves.

-Your video should include the following things:
-1. __Description__: A high-level description of the your system.
-	- What have you been making?
-	- What will it be like? (e.g., What do you imagine people will use this tool for? or What sort of game/experience will this be?)
-2. __Algorithm Explanation__: An explanation of the algorithm(s)/model(s) of the system, while showing the code for them.
-	- Be sure to include plenty of details where relevant, such as: how you are using the models, what prompts you use, what symbolic components you are using, or how you are using datasets or knowledge bases.
-Feel free to use anything you wrote about from the **Back End Details** of your previous milestone.
-3. __End-to-end Example__: An example of how it looks or will look when someone uses your system.
-(For example, a playthrough of part of your game.)
-	- This is basically showing the interface and demonstrating how all of the pieces go together; i.e., the **Front End** section from Milestone 2 but in video format.

-You do not need to talk about your inspirations for the project at this stage, unless you think they are relevant.
-The video does not need to include a slide show unless you feel that it will improve your explanation of the system.

-In a separate document called `team#-supplement.pdf`, include:
-1. __Title__: What are you calling your system?
-2. __System Diagram__: This might be in something formal like [UML](https://slickplan.com/blog/how-to-make-a-uml-diagram) or a more informal format, but it should include more details than your **Back End Architecture** diagram(s) from the previous milestone probably had.
-3. __Team Members__: Give a list of the students who are participating in this project, and what contributions you have made and expect to make for the project.
-  - In this section also mention what you have completed so far and what is still left to do.
+Your demo should:
+* Be runable by the grader, following the read me.
+* Be posted on GitHub (or the repository site of your choice).
+* **Not** be edited after the deadline.
+We will be grading the last commit pushed before the deadline.

-4. __LLM Use Statement__: Describe exactly how you used LLMs to generate **parts of your code** (<a href="https://laramartin.net/interactive-fiction-class/index.html#using-llms-or-generative-ai">refer to the syllabus for guidance</a>).
-If you did not use **any** generative text, please state so in this section.
+In a separate document called `team#-supplement.pdf`, provide the __LLM Use Statement__: Describe exactly how you used LLMs to generate **parts of your code** (<a href="https://laramartin.net/interactive-fiction-class/index.html#using-llms-or-generative-ai">refer to the syllabus for guidance</a>) **or your poster**.
+If you did not use **any** generative text, please state so.

 ### Grading
 <div class="alert alert-warning" markdown="1">
 You will get full points if you 1) include all of the material listed above and 2) incorporate the feedback you got from the previous submission.<br>

-* Title - 1 point
-* Code - 2 points
+* Poster Content - 8 points
-* System Diagram  - 3 points
+* Poster Visuals - 4 points
-* Video: Description - 5 points
+* System Diagram  - 5 points
+* Minimal bugs - 5 points - Runs from beginning to end with minimal bugs (1-3 bugs, depending on the size).
-* Video: Algorithm Explanation - 10 points
+* Complete - 10 points - The demo does what the previous milestones claim to do (within reason).
-* Video: End-to-end Example - 5 points
-* Team Members - 2 points
+* Read Me - 3 points - A short document explaining how to setup and run your demo.
 * LLM Use Statement - 1 point

-Total: 29 points
+Total: 36 points
 </div>

 ### What to Submit
 Submit the following to [Blackboard]({{page.submission_link}}):
 * The link to your repository.
-* Your video or a link to where your video is hosted.
 * `team#-supplement.pdf`

 ## Paper: Attempt to answer a research question about text generation or interactive fiction

 The final deliverable is the paper itself and a poster.
-The paper will be a continuation
+The paper will be a continuation of the same one you've been building on.

 Here are some example reports from previous classes again to aid you:
 * [Example Report 1](example_report-2022-1.pdf)